AkhilBudati/summer-Internship/Week-09.md

 ## 🗓 Friday – July 18

-✅ Completed:successfully made a program that can translate amercian sign language into real time words
+✅ Completed:successfully made a program that can detect drivers without helmets and capture their number-plates